deepmodeling/dpgen/doc/user-guide/common-errors.md

 The ratio of failed jobs is larger than ratio_failure.
 You can set a high value for ratio_failure or check if there is something wrong with your input files.

 ## ValueError: Cannot load file containing picked data when allow_picked=False
-Please make sure that there is no excess file where you run DP-GEN.
+Please ensure that you write the correct path of the dataset with no excess files.